 1. Download Nvidia graphics driver

 If you already have a PC with GPU, you can skip this step.
 If you are going to get a new machine learning PC with GPU, please check CUDA enabled GPU cards before buying one.
-I suggest you buy a PC with Nvidia graphic card having at least 12GB GDDR6 or GDDR6X.
+I suggest you buy a PC with a Nvidia graphic card having at least 12GB GDDR6 or GDDR6X.
 If you just got a new PC with Nvidia GPU, you go to Nvidia driver download and download the graphic card driver.
-After download, you run exe file to install.
+After downloading, you run the exe file to install.

-2. Install Visual Studio Community 2019
+2. Install Visual Studio Community

 3. Install CUDA Toolkit 11.8.0